 - Phase C = Major Emergency involving the campus and/or community

-In general, there are two types of evacuation that you might experience, both are, hopefully, short term.
-The first is for a localized incident, such as a power outage or a fire.
+In general, there are two types of evacuation that you might experience.
+Both are, hopefully, short term. he first is for a localized incident, such as a power outage or a fire.
 The second may be for a larger incident, like a hurricane or a flood.
-Whatever the reason, it is better to have thought about what you might need to think about and things to take with you, prior to being ordered to evacuate.
+Whatever the reason for evacuation, it is best to have planned evacuation routes, procedures, and necessary items, prior to an ordered evacuation.

 Local government officials, not Boston University, issue evacuation orders when disaster threatens.
 Listen to local radio and television reports when a disaster is imminent.
 If local officials ask you to leave, do so immediately; they have a good reason for making this request.